tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-SMM.md

 ## Protection for stack and heap
 The PiSmmCore maintains a memory map internally. (https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/PiSmmCore/Page.c) If an SMM module allocates the data with `EfiRuntimeServicesCode`, this data is marked as the code page.
 If the SMM module allocates the data with `EfiRuntimeServicesData`, this data is marked as the data page.
 This information is also exposed via the `EDKII_PI_SMM_MEMORY_ATTRIBUTES_TABLE`.

-The same RO and XP policy is also applied to the normal SMM data region, such as stack and heap.
+The same RO and XD policy is also applied to the normal SMM data region, such as stack and heap.

 ## Protection for critical CPU status
 Besides the PE image, the Intel X86 architecture has some special architecture-specific regions that need to be protected as well.